This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Keratitis is inflammation of the cornea.
 The cornea is the clear layer that covers the front of your eye.
-Keratitis usually affects one eye, but you can have it in both eyes.
+Keratitis may develop in one or both eyes.

 - You have a fever.

 - Your symptoms get worse, even after treatment.

 - You have pus draining from your eye.